weiganghuang/cl-devnet-1199/devnet-1199.md

 * Use Cisco NSO manage DNS servers, invoke an action of synchronization from master to targets.
 * Install Cisco NSO and service packages, device inventory on host N. NSO host manages DNS hosts, M, T1, and T2.
-* Security compliance, the communication between NSO to hosts it manages (M, T1 and T2) is limited to no-login, key based ssh.
+* Security compliance -1 , the communication between NSO to hosts it manages (M, T1 and T2) is limited to no-login, key based ssh.
-* Security compliance, the transport among DNS hosts is limited to non-interactive, no-login, key based.
+* Security compliance -2, the transport among DNS hosts is limited to non-interactive, no-login, key based.
 * Users:
   * dvans: owns and runs ansible play books
   * dvnso: owns and runs NSO